-IllegalRealtimeArgumentException-when scheduling is not compatible with the associated scheduler.
-Also when this schedulable may not use the heap and scheduling is located in heap memory.

-- IllegalAssignmentError-when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this. - IllegalTaskStateException-when the task is active and the new scheduling parameters are not compatible with the current scheduler.
+- IllegalRealtimeArgumentException-when scheduling is not compatible with the associated scheduler.
+Also when this schedulable may not use the heap and scheduling is located in heap memory. - IllegalAssignmentError-when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this. - IllegalTaskStateException-when the task is active and the new scheduling parameters are not compatible with the current scheduler.

 '''

-set-is the processor affinity
+public void

+setAffinity(Affinity set)

 '''